kavinadhithya-2006/Password-security-assessment-system/README.md

 ## Project Overview

-The Password Security Assessment System is a Python-based cybersecurity application developed to evaluate password strength, analyze password hashing algorithms, validate password policies, and identify authentication security vulnerabilities.
-This repository showcases the complete development lifecycle of the project, including Version 1, Version 2, and the Final Version, demonstrating the improvements made throughout the project.

-## Project Objective

-The primary objective of this project is to improve password security by identifying weak passwords, detecting insecure hashing algorithms, validating password policies, and generating comprehensive security reports.
-The system follows cybersecur…
-[4:09 pm, 8/7/2026] kavin adhithya: # 🔐 Password Security Assessment System

-## Project Overview

 The Password Security Assessment System is a Python-based cybersecurity application developed to evaluate password strength, analyze password hashing algorithms, validate password policies, and identify security vulnerabilities.
 The system helps organizations detect weak passwords, insecure hashing methods, and password policy violations while providing actionable recommendations to improve authentication security.
 This repository showcases the complete evolution of the project from Version 1 to Version 2 and the Final Version, highlighting continuous improvements in functionality, usability, database integration, and security assessment capabilities.

 ## Features